numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 Memory Layout and Small String Optimization
 +++++++++++++++++++++++++++++++++++++++++++

-TODO: Add a figure illustrating the memory layout of the various views, flags

 Each array element would contain the contents of an opaque but sized C struct with the following layout: